 Adapting a novel into a film is never an easy task.

 But when you take a well-known piece of science fiction complete with fictional planets, vast landscapes, and sandworms, it’s a different thing altogether.
-This is what DNEG had to take on when recreating Frank Herbert's iconic novel, Dune.
+This is what DNEG had to take on when creating the VFX for the latest adaptation of Frank Herbert's iconic novel, Dune.

-We caught up with Francesco Dell’Anna, Compositing Supervisor, and Stephen James, DFX Supervisor at DNEG to discuss how they tackled the project, the mix of practical and digital effects, the use of sandscreens, and how they managed the high expectations of the project to create an epic, science-fiction classic.
+We caught up with Francesco Dell’Anna, Compositing Supervisor, and Stephen James, DFX Supervisor at DNEG to discuss how they tackled the project, the mix of practical and digital effects, the use of sandscreens, and how they managed high expectations to create an epic, sci-fi classic.

 Building fictional planets